 Jason Harris, an Augustana alumnus, received his J.D. from the University of South Dakota School of Law, where he was active on the Moot Court Board.
 His courses include "Business Law," "Human Resource Management" and "Negotiations."
 Prior to coming to Augustana, he practiced law in both the public and private sector with focus on representing small business entities, municipalities and lobbying.
 He has argued several cases before the South Dakota Supreme Court.

-Laura Hybertson joined the Augustana faculty in 2010.
+Laura Hybertson, CPA, joined the Augustana faculty in 2010.
 Professor Hybertson earned both her undergraduate (BBA- accounting) and her Masters (professional accountancy) from the University of South Dakota.
 A South Dakota native, Laura brings several years of experience as a senior tax associate to the classroom.
 Her further professional practice included audits of employee retirement plans and nonprofits.

 Dr. Oppegard joined the Augustana faculty in the fall of 1988.
 She received her Ph.D. from the University of Nebraska-Lincoln where her dissertation was nominated for the Distinguished Doctoral Dissertation Award.
 A native of North Dakota, she was on the faculty of Jamestown College prior to accepting appointment to the Augustana faculty.
-She currently serves in an appointed position on the Audit Committee for the City of Sioux Falls.
+She is a CPA and currently serves in an appointed position on the Audit Committee for the City of Sioux Falls.

 Dr. Sougstad is a native of Sioux Falls who spent seven years with the IBM Corporation working in client sales and marketing, and later at IBM Research's Business Informatics group.
 His research on the valuation and risk management of technology-enabled services has appeared in the Journal of Management Information Systems and The International Journal of Services Science.